joelouthan/Theologicus/src/confession-1689/1689-32-2-the-quick-and-the-dead-manifestation-of-his-glory.md

 ## The Text

+>He will come again in glory
+>to judge the living and the dead
+>and his kingdom will have no end.
+>
+>—Nicene Creed

+>John 3:36 (CSB) The one who believes in the Son has eternal life, but the one who rejects the Son will not see life; instead, the wrath of God remains on him.

 ## The Chapter

 **The end of God's appointing this day, is for the manifestation of the glory of his mercy, in the eternal salvation of the elect; and of his justice, in the eternal damnation of the reprobate, who are wicked and disobedient; for then shall the righteous go into everlasting life, and receive that fulness of joy and glory with everlasting rewards, in the presence of the Lord; but the wicked, who know not God, and obey not the gospel of Jesus Christ, shall be cast aside into everlasting torments, and punished with everlasting destruction, from the presence of the Lord, and from the glory of his power.**